 X-Ray Microbeam

 PSL designed and built an x-ray microbeam device for the UW Waisman Center, a national speech research facility.
-One of only two machines in the world of its type ever created, the microbeam analyzes speech patterns by tracking small pellets placed on the subject’s tongue, teeth and nose.
-The tracking is accomplished by a very narrow x-ray beam passing through the subject area and detected by a sodium iodide crystal located behind the head.
+One of only two machines in the world of its type ever created, the microbeam analyzed speech patterns by tracking small pellets placed on the subject’s tongue, teeth and nose.
+The tracking was accomplished by a very narrow x-ray beam passing through the subject area and detected by a sodium iodide crystal located behind the head.
 The dense pellets block the x-rays from reaching the crystal.
-The microbeam allows study of speech patterns in real time.
+The microbeam allowed study of speech patterns in real time.